Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/01-Primitive_Types.md

 The standard library provides the following primitive types:

-- `core.Bool`
+- [stormname:core.Bool]

   A type that may contain one of the values `true` and `false`.

-- `core.Byte`
+- [stormname:core.Byte]

   An 8-bit unsigned integer.

-- `core.Int`
+- [stormname:core.Int]

   A 32-bit signed integer.

-- `core.Nat`
+- [stormname:core.Nat]

   A 32-bit unsigned integer. `Nat` is short for "natural number".

-- `core.Long`
+- [stormname:core.Long]

   A 64-bit signed integer.

-- `core.Word`
+- [stormname:core.Word]

   A 64-bit unsigned integer.

-- `core.Float`
+- [stormname:core.Float]

   A 32-bit floating point number.

-- `core.Double`
+- [stormname:core.Double]

   A 64-bit floating point number.

 All types have members that implement the expected comparison and arithmetic operators.
+The unsigned types also provide bitwise operations as operators.
 Types are converted between each other using members in the types.
 For example, the numeric types contain a member `int` that converts them to an integer.

-The system also provides the following convenience functions:
+The system also provides the following operations in addition to regular operators:

-- `min`, `max` - minimum and maximum values
+- `min(x, y)`, `max(x, y)` - minimum and maximum values
-- `sqrt` - square root
+- `sqrt(x)` - square root of floating point types
-- `pow` - exponential
+- `pow(base, exp)` - exponential of floating point types
-- `abs` - absolute value
+- `abs(x)` - absolute value
-- `clamp` - limit in a range
+- `clamp(value, min, max)` - limit a value to a range